njomzaismailii/PHP-based-website/README.md

-# PHP-based-website
+# PHP based website
-This is a basic website, with PHP.
+This is a basic website mainly with PHP.